OmdenaAI/SudanChapter_AnalyzeHealthcareAccessibility/04_Data_analysis/final_data_folder/README.md

 3.) final_ndwi_geographical.csv -- this file contains Sudan's water content information from the approximate last decade (came from Geographical group)

-3.) final_healthcare_facility.csv -- this file contains information on healthcare facilities within Sudan and their locations (came from Demographics group)
+3.) final_healthcare_facility_dataset.csv -- this file contains information on healthcare facilities within Sudan and their locations (came from Demographics group)